KosinskiLab/AlphaPulldown/README.md

 # Just a local copy for secret AlphaPulldown experiments (e.g. for TrueMultimer)

+This is a real fork of AlphaPulldown with https://github.com/KosinskiLab/AlphaPulldown set as upstream: git remote add upstream https://github.com/KosinskiLab/AlphaPulldown Here, you can create branches for your forks and keep them in sync with the original AlphaPulldown.
+The main branch should be untouched and will be periodically rebased to AlphaPulldown main.

 # AlphaPulldown

 AlphaPulldown is a Python package that streamlines protein-protein interaction screens and high-throughput modelling of higher-order oligomers using AlphaFold-Multimer: